butcherg/wavedcc/README.md

 All code in this repository is Copyright 2021 by Glenn Butcher, all rights reserved.
 However, I sanction its use under the terms of the GPL 3.0 License.

-There's an exception, for pigpio_errors.h.
+There are two exceptions:

+1. wavedccd.cpp.
+I used  https://beej.us/guide/bgnet/examples/pollserver.c, which was released to the public domain by Brian “Beej Jorgensen” Hall.
+I added a few lines to do the wavedcc thing; those carry the GPL 3.0 license carried by the rest of my code.
+2. pigpio_errors.h.
 It's really just a reorganization of the libpigpio error constants into a table, along with their explanatory prose, and a lookup function for the table.
 In the spirit of the libpigpio project, I release that file into the public domain.

 Have Fun!